SQLAlchemy 2.0 Documentation

 , a UNIQUE constraint will not be available as aUniqueConstraint

-object, as Oracle mirrors unique constraints with a UNIQUE index in most cases (the exception seems to be when two or more unique constraints represent the same columns); theTable
+object, as Oracle Database mirrors unique constraints with a UNIQUE index in most cases (the exception seems to be when two or more unique constraints represent the same columns); theTable

 will instead represent these usingIndex